Dallas Renegades

-The Dallas Renegades are a professional American football team based in Frisco, Texas.
+The Dallas Renegades are a professional American football team based in the Dallas–Fort Worth metroplex.
 The Renegades compete in the United Football League (UFL).
-The team was founded as the Dallas Renegades by Vince McMahon's Alpha Entertainment, before being renamed to the Arlington Renegades by current owners and operators by Alpha Acquico, controlled by actor Dwayne Johnson, and Fox Corporation.
+The team was founded as the Dallas Renegades by Vince McMahon's Alpha Entertainment, before being renamed to the Arlington Renegades by current owners and operators Alpha Acquico, controlled by actor Dwayne Johnson, and Fox Corporation.
 The name reverted to the Dallas Renegades ahead of the 2026 UFL season.
-The Renegades play their home games at Toyota Stadium, having previously played at Choctaw Stadium in Arlington.
+The Renegades play their home games at Toyota Stadium in Frisco, Texas, having previously played at Choctaw Stadium in Arlington.

-In 2023, The Renegades had a regular season record of 4–6, yet they won both of their playoff games, and were crowned XFL Champions.
+In 2023, the Renegades had a regular season record of 4–6, yet they won both of their playoff games, and were crowned XFL champions.
 They were part of the XFL/USFL merger in 2024.